Greece Moments Greece Moments

 Views of Argalasti

-Here you will find a gas station as well as numerous shops for daily needs.
+Here you will find a gas station as well as numerous shops for everyday needs.
 The central village square of Argalasti invites you to enjoy a coffee before exploring.
-Not far from there, you can also admire the famous bell tower of the Church of the Apostles, which was made of marble in 1914.
+Not far from there, you can also admire the famous bell tower of the Church of the Apostles, which was built from marble in 1914.

 From Argalasti we drive down to the coast to Chorto.
-The compact village with a striking river mouth and narrow beach section was once the port of the small town.
-In the meantime, numerous Greek tourists cavort here in summer.
+The compact village with a striking river mouth and a narrow strip of beach was once the port of the small town.
+Nowadays, it attracts large numbers of Greek tourists in summer.

-It is similarly busy further south in Milina to.
+It is similarly busy further south in Milina.
 In the high season, the long coastal road is usually completely congested.
-The beach is not particularly attractive for swimming, but there are still numerous bathing opportunities on our tour to the south.
+The beach is not particularly well suited for swimming, but there are still plenty of bathing opportunities ahead on our tour to the south.

 Patistis Winery Pilion Greece